 The proximal interphalangeal joint (PIPJ) is described as the functional locus of the finger.
 Injuries are varied and treatment needs to be individualized to maximize functional use and minimize impairment.
 This symposium will focus on a variety of afflictions of the PIPJ, traumatic as well as acquired, in all age groups.
 Treatment considerations in the pediatric as well as the adult population will be discussed.

-Learning Objectives: - Understand how injuries and acquired conditions negatively affect normal anatomy and function of the PIPJ.
+- Understand how injuries and acquired conditions negatively affect normal anatomy and function of the PIPJ.

 - Discuss how traumatic injuries and acquired conditions negatively affect normal function of the PIPJ.